 How to maneuver.
 As you move the mouse around, you are presented with a lot of useful location information in the bottom bar.
 The latitude and longitude values should agree with what you're expecting.
+The Pos X,Y,Z numbers are in meters.
 By default, the editor puts you near the middle of the terrain.
 To move around select the "FINGER" and you can drag the terrain.
 Notice the yellow lines delimit the larger 4x4 tiles, and the dashed lines show the 4x4 subtiles.